 Hunterian Associates Programme

 Following the success of the first two years, we were delighted to be shortlisted for the Times Higher Education Award 2013 in Outstanding Support for Early Career Researchers.
 2014 has been another exciting year for the programme, with 10 new associates working on 9 varied projects.
-Projects are listed at Hunterian Associates' projects. and were recently presented at our Hunterian Associate Showcase event on 5th November.
+Projects are listed at Hunterian Associates' projects.

 Final proposals should be submitted by the end of January 2015 using the HAP Application Form 2015